grammyjs/website/site/docs/plugins/conversations.md

 When a wait call is reached, it serializes the state of execution into the session, and safely stores it in a database.
 When the next update arrives, it first inspects the session data.
 If it finds that it left off in the middle of a conversation, it deserializes the state of execution, takes your conversation builder function, and replays it up to the point of the last `wait` call.
-It then resumes ordinary execution of your function—until the next `wait` call is reached, and the execution must be haltet again.
+It then resumes ordinary execution of your function—until the next `wait` call is reached, and the execution must be halted again.

 What do we mean by the state of execution?
 In a nutshell, it consists on three things: